stellar/stellar-etl-airflow/README.md

 ### **delete_data_task**

-[This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_delete_data_task.py) deletes data from a specified BigQuery `project.dataset.table`
+[This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_delete_data_task.py) deletes data from a specified BigQuery `project.dataset.table` according to the batch interval.

+> *_NOTE:_* If the batch interval is changed, the deleted data might not align with the prior batch intervals.

 <br>